 - 100 Music Fundamentals (2) Basic theory and terminology.
-Includes beginning keyboard skills. - 102 Introduction to Music (4) A survey of Western musical thought with emphasis upon the evolution of musical forms and style. - 110-111 Elementary Piano Class Instruction (1,1) - 122-123 Music Theory I, II (4,4) Comprehensive musicianship approached through notation: listening, writing, analytic, and performing skills, including sight singing and ear training.
-Laboratory required for keyboard and aural techniques. - 201 Music History: Greek Through the Renaissance (2) Prerequisites: MUS 102, 122, 123. - 202 Music History: Baroque and Classic (2) Prerequisites: MUS 102, 122, 123. - 203 Music History: Romantic and Post-Romantic (2) Prerequisites: MUS 102, 122, 123. - 204 Music History: The 20th Century (2) Prerequisites: MUS 102, 122, 123.

-208 Topics in Music (2) The topic varies as announced in the class timetable.
-May be repeated if the content is different.

-222-223 Music Theory III, IV (4,4) Continuation of comprehensive skills acquired in MUS 122-123, focusing on the evolution of the tonal system, then on subsequent systems of musical organization.
+Includes beginning keyboard skills. - 102 Introduction to Music (4) A survey of Western musical thought with emphasis upon the evolution of musical forms and style. - 108 Introduction to Recording and Electronic Music (3) No prerequisites.
+A practical survey of issues in music technology.
+Emphasis is on understanding the selection and use of public address systems, tape recorders, microphones, synthesizers and sequencers.
+Study in historical background, esthetics and literature is included. - 110-111 Elementary Piano Class Instruction (1,1) - 122-123 Music Theory I, II (4,4) Comprehensive musicianship approached through notation: listening, writing, analytic, and performing skills, including sight singing and ear training.
+Laboratory required for keyboard and aural techniques. - 201 Music History: Greek Through the Renaissance (2) Prerequisites: MUS 102, 122, 123. - 202 Music History: Baroque and Classic (2) Prerequisites: MUS 102, 122, 123. - 203 Music History: Romantic and Post-Romantic (2) Prerequisites: MUS 102, 122, 123. - 204 Music History: The 20th Century (2) Prerequisites: MUS 102, 122, 123. - 208 Topics in Music (2) The topic varies as announced in the class timetable.
+May be repeated if the content is different. - 222-223 Music Theory III, IV (4,4) Continuation of comprehensive skills acquired in MUS 122-123, focusing on the evolution of the tonal system, then on subsequent systems of musical organization.
 Keyboard laboratory required.

-224 Pedagogy (2) The study of educational concepts of studio teaching and physiology and anatomy of the arms and hands.
+148 224 Pedagogy (2) The study of educational concepts of studio teaching and physiology and anatomy of the arms and hands.
 Repertoire for beginning and intermediate students for selected instruments and the Suzuki and class piano approaches are included.